LouisJackman/volatile_thunk/content/posts/2019/12/08/in-defence-of-java/post.md

 One True Simplicity that other ecosystems simply haven't yet become enlightened to.

-This is a curious trend.
-For example, Go's designers reject algebraic data types in order to keep the language simple, yet allow `nil`s everywhere, complicating code as it can no longer assume an interface or pointer value contain a usable interface value or a pointer to a valid value.
+For example, Go's designers reject algebraic data types in order to keep the language simple, making a nil-avoiding `Option` type unfeasible, yet allows `nil`s to be assigned to many types of variable.
+This is done in the name of simplicity, yet it complicates code that can no longer assume an interface or pointer value contain a usable interface value or a pointer to a valid value.

-Another curiosity includes its dragging of its feet on supporting generics but then rolling out its own synchronised map type, `sync.Map`, requiring runtime type casting to put values in and pull values out.
+Another tradeoff includes its dragging of its feet on supporting generics but then rolling out its own synchronised map type, `sync.Map`, requiring runtime type casting to put values in and pull values out.
 This contradicts one of the original design rationales of Go, that static typing ultimately makes reasoning